actions/runner-images/README.md

 *Following Along / Change Notifications*

 * **High Impact Changes** (ex. breaking changes, new or deprecated environments) will be posted to the GitHub Changelog on our [blog](https://github.blog/changelog/) and on [twitter](https://twitter.com/GHchangelog).
-Low Impact changes will be pinned in this repository and marked with the [Announcement](https://github.com/actions/virtual-environments/labels/Announcement) label.
+* **Low Impact Changes** will be pinned in this repository and marked with the [Announcement](https://github.com/actions/virtual-environments/labels/Announcement) label.
-* **Regular Weekly Rhythm** can be followed by watching [Releases](https://github.com/actions/virtual-environments/releases) to see when we generate candidate environments or deploy new ones.
+* **Regular Weekly Rhythm** can be followed by watching [Releases](https://github.com/actions/virtual-environments/releases).
+Pre-release is created when deployment is started.
+As soon as deployment is finished, it is converted to release.
 You can also track upcoming changes using the [awaiting-deployment](https://github.com/actions/virtual-environments/labels/awaiting-deployment) label.

 [ubuntu-20.04]: https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md
 [ubuntu-18.04]: https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu1804-README.md